joyennn/joyennn.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Ph.D. candidate in English Linguistics at Sungkyunkwan University, focusing on the interface of syntax, semantics, and pragmatics.
-My research explores how AI language models process and generate language in comparison to how humans comprehend and produce it, as well as how effectively humans engage with these models.
-I am particularly interested in integrating natural language processing (NLP) with theoretical linguistics, psycholinguistics, and second language acquisition (SLA) through experimental methodologies, including computational and corpus analyses.
+I am a Ph.D. candidate in English Linguistics at Sungkyunkwan University, specializing in computational linguistics with a primary focus on pragmatic inference.
+My research employs a range of Natural Language Processing (NLP) methodologies, including computational modeling and corpus-based analyses, to investigate how AI language models process language in comparison to human language processing, with the aim of developing more human-like models with pragmatic competence.
+In addition to my core research, I actively engage in interdisciplinary research, exploring the applications of AI language models in diverse fields such as applied linguistics, second language acquisition, and the social sciences.

 Education